 WooCommerce itself is free.
 However, you will need to register a domain name, ensure you have an SSL certificate, and purchase WordPress hosting to start your WooCommerce store.

-Bluehost, an officially recommended WooCommerce and WordPress hosting provider, has agreed to offer WPBeginner users free domain names, SSL certificates, and discounts on hosting.
+SiteGround, an officially recommended WooCommerce and WordPress hosting provider, has agreed to offer WPBeginner users a great deal.

-This offer will help you start your online store for as low as $9.95 / month.
+They are offering a free domain name, a free SSL certificate, and a huge discount on hosting.
+This offer will help you start your online store for as low as $2.99 per month.

 The cost of starting a WooCommerce store is a lot lower than the Magento community edition.
-There are a lot more choices available for WooCommerce hosting plans than Magento, which helps you choose a plan that fits your budget.
+There are also far more choices available for WooCommerce hosting plans.

 You can easily find free WooCommerce plugins as alternatives to paid extensions.
 There are also tons of free WooCommerce themes that you can use to further reduce your costs.